What is a Pharm.D.?

 What are the health requirements for Pharm.D. students?

 Why must Pharm.D. students have the extra vaccinations?

-Pharmacy students are health-care workers and must be immunized to protect them from communicable diseases.
-No students will be allowed to begin classes in the UNC Eshelman School of Pharmacy unless they provide verification that they meet the vaccination and immunity requirements of our program.
+Pharmacy students are health care workers and must be immunized to protect them from communicable diseases.
+No students will be allowed to begin classes in the UNC Eshelman School of Pharmacy unless they provide verification that they meet the program’s vaccination and immunity requirements.

 Do I have to have a college degree to apply to the UNC Eshelman School of Pharmacy at UNC?

 No. You may enter our program after successfully completing both the general education and math & science prerequisite courses.

 If you have a bachelor’s degree, you are not required to complete the general education prerequisites.
 You are only required to successfully complete the math & science prerequisite courses.

 Do most applicants have a degree?